 Admission included with National Town Meeting registration.
 Additional tickets may be purchased for $65.

-The ADS Members-Only Dinner will be held following the Reception.
+The SEPA Members-Only Dinner will be held following the Reception.
 It will be in the stately top-floor Rotunda of the Reagan Building, with balcony views up and down Pennsylvania Avenue.
-Network with fellow ADS Members and hear from a guest speaker.
-Sign up for ADS today!
+Network with fellow SEPA Members and hear from a special guest speaker.

 Ronald Reagan Building and International Trade Center